cburdine/cburdine.github.io/_posts/2022-06-27-quantum-mech-intro.md

 $$\psi(x,t) = \cos\left(2\pi\left[\frac{x}{\lambda} - \nu t\right]\right) + i\sin\left(2\pi\left[\frac{x}{\lambda} - \nu t\right]\right)$$

-We say that a general harmonic wave is harmonic in both time and space, since the real an imaginary components of $\psi(x,t)$ vary sinusoidally with $x$ when $t$ is held constant and with $t$ when $x$ is held constant.
+We say that a general harmonic wave is harmonic in both time and space, since the real and imaginary components of $\psi(x,t)$ vary sinusoidally with $x$ when $t$ is held constant and with $t$ when $x$ is held constant.
 Because of this, a general harmonic wave is characterized by two variables, the wave frequency $\nu$ and the wavelength $\lambda$.
-We observe that these variables are proportional to the partial derivative of $\psi$ with respect to time and space respectively:
+Note that the inverse wavelength $1/\lambda$ corresponds to the "spatial frequency" of the wave.
+We observe that $\nu$ and $1/\lambda$ are proportional to the partial derivative of $\psi$ with respect to time and space respectively:

 $$\dfrac{\partial}{\partial t}\psi(x,t) = (-i2\pi \nu)\exp\left(i2\pi\left[ \frac{x}{\lambda} - \nu t \right]\right) = (-i2\pi \nu)\psi(x,t)$$